Xevkin/random_programs/MixMapper.md

 This would fit BRNZ_TURK as a mixture of two scaffold pops, then MOROCCN_MOD as mixture of BRNZ_TURK and a third scaffold pop.

-(NOTE haven't figured out how to do this yet....)
-You can also test if a two way admixture or three way admixture of a particular pop fits best by putting the following line before a three way fit e.g.
+(NOTE haven't figured out how to do this yet....think you have to have proper MATLAB) You can also test if a two way admixture or three way admixture of a particular pop fits best by putting the following line before a three way fit e.g.

 `options.test_2v3 = 1;`